cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

    You should see `SrcValid-` and not `SrcValid+`.
 If you see `SrcValid+`, then ACS might be enabled.

-   **Note**: For machines with more than 256 logical cores, disabling IOMMU will cause issues.
+   **Note:** For machines with more than 256 logical cores, disabling IOMMU will cause issues.
 To avoid these issues:

    - On machines with Intel processors, disable HyperThreading.